SEO Copywriting Tips to Help Your Website Rank Better

 50. Update Your Content Regularly

 One of the most over-looked SEO copywriting strategies is updating your content regularly.
-Revisiting old web pages and updating them with more up-to-date content can be a great way of improving your page rankings.
+Revisiting old web pages and updating them with the help of an SEO checker can be a great way of improving your page rankings.
 SEO copywriting is an ongoing process and you should actively make tweaks to older posts in order to keep them relevant.

 51. Make Use of Different Types of Media